Sexuality in ancient Rome: Marital sex

-The wedding night
+Wedding night

 An epithalamium by Catullus paints the wedding night as a time of ripe eroticism, spiced with humorous and bawdy songs from the guests.
 "Look inside," the poet advises the bride, who burns with an "intimate flame", "where your man lies on the richly arrayed bed, completely available to you".
 The husband is reminded that "good Venus" has blessed him, since he can now desire openly what he desires, and need not conceal a "good love".
 The couple is encouraged to enjoy themselves as they please (ludite ut lubet); the goal is to produce children soon.

 A pair of paintings in a bedroom of the Casa della Farnesina has been interpreted as "a narrative of the modest bride becoming the immodest lover—perhaps fulfilling a ribald male fantasy".

 Fidelity and adultery

 Some literary passages suggest that a newlywed might break off his outside sexual relations for a time and focus on bonding with his wife in the hope of starting a family.
 Some Stoics maintained that marital fidelity was as much a virtue for men as for women (see "Stoic sexual morality" above).
 Legally, however, a Roman husband did not commit adultery when he had sex outside marriage as long as his partner was considered sexually available; sexual misconduct (stuprum) was adultery depending on the status of a female partner.
 A character in a play by Plautus expresses a man's sexual freedom in comic terms:

 No one prohibits anyone from going down the public way (publica via); as long as you do not make a path through posted land, as long as you hold off from brides, single women, maidens, the youth and free boys, love whatever you want.

 A married or marriageable woman and young male citizens are off-limits, just as if they were the property of someone else, and in fact adultery as a crime was committed contrary to the rights of the paterfamilias to control his household.
 For a man, adultery was a sexual offense committed with a woman who was neither his wife nor a permissible partner such as a prostitute or slave, in effect when his female partner was another man's wife or his unmarried daughter.
 The later jurists emphasize that adulterium in the strict sense was committed with a married woman.

 For a married woman, no infidelity was acceptable, and first-time brides were expected to be virgins.
 According to Cato (2nd century BC), a husband had an ancient right (ius) to kill his wife if he caught her in the act of adultery, but if this "right" existed, it was a matter of custom and not statute law.
 In the Republic, adultery was normally considered a private matter for families to deal with, not a serious criminal offense requiring the attention of the courts.
 No source records the justified killing of a woman for adultery by either a father or husband during the Republican era, though adultery was grounds for divorce.